One Spark (event): Event structure

 One Spark is a multi-day event where creators, artists, entrepreneurs, and innovators can display projects in a multi-venue gallery in downtown Jacksonville.
 One Spark objective is to connect people with great ideas to the resources they need to make them a reality.
-It’s a community behind great ideas.
+It's a community behind great ideas.

 One Spark is open to everyone.
 Creator projects can be at any stage of development.
 The event is built on the premise that great creations can come from garages, small studios, and dorm rooms and that the only thing that separates them from the big dogs is access to capital and resources.
 The selection process for One Spark is completely independent.
 In 2013, 2014, and 2015 Jacksonville events, venues select which Creators showcase in their spaces and attendees decide who gets funded.
 Showcasing at One Spark gives you access to thousands of dollars in crowdfunds and awards, millions in potential capital investments, and direct individual contributions from all the visitors.
 Beginning for One Spark 2015, a jury committee made up of subject matter experts and industry thought-leaders, sponsors and investors will select Creators for participation in each District.

 The festival provides the perfect platform to put any idea in front of thousands of people, validate it and receive valuable feedback.
-As an attendee, people have the opportunity to witness the latest innovations and the power to make them a reality by casting votes towards their favorite project.
+As an attendee, people have the opportunity to witness the latest innovations and the power to make them a reality by casting votes towards their favourite project.